bzgec/multiRPiTS/README.md

-# multiRPiTS - multifunction script for Raspberry Pi with ThingSpeak support
+# multiRPiTS.py - multifunction script for Raspberry Pi with ThingSpeak support
 - PID-fan-controller (fan speed dependent on CPU temperature)
 - measuring room temperature and humidity
 - uploading data to https://thingspeak.com/channels/342779 (average CPU temperature, average fan speed, current temperature and humidity of the room in which the Raspberry Pi is located
 - displaying data on OLED display (SSD1306 128x64 screen with I2C)

-# runChecker
+# runChecker.py
 Script that checks if multiRPiTS is running every minute, if it is not running it will start it.
-Start this program when Raspberry Pi boots, and change location of your script file (https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/)
+Start this program when Raspberry Pi boots, and change location of your script file (https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).

 # DHT22
 Follow this instrucions for DHT22 sensor (step 7):